 - Author of eight books on qi practices including tai chi, martial arts and Taoist meditation

-- Lecturer at Oxford University in England and served as an advisor to Harvard University’s Qi Research Group
+- Served as an advisor to Harvard University’s Qi Research Group

 Since 1961, Bruce Frantzis has followed the 3,000-year-old Taoist tradition of warrior/healer/priest by studying, practicing, teaching, and writing about energy arts including: qigong; energetic healing therapies; Taoist meditation; and martial arts, including tai chi.
 The heart of his tradition is the cultivation of qi, the internal energy that connects the mind, body and spirit to the underlying consciousness of the universe (Tao).

 Frantzis developed a practical, comprehensive system of programs, Energy Arts Programs, enabling people of all ages and fitness levels to increase their life-force energy and attain vibrant health.
 Some of his instructors have founded their own schools.

 His books, CDs, DVDs, instruction manuals, and free articles, offered through his monthly newsletter, help to teach Westerners China’s energy arts and support his commitment to disseminate the practical Taoist tradition.
 Although a spiritual tradition, most students practice Taoist energy arts secularly for stress reduction, healing illness, and maintaining health and well-being.

 Bruce Frantzis: The Path of the Warrior/Healer/Priest

 By Stuart Kenter, excerpt from Opening the Energy Gates of Your Body